APCSLowell/AsteroidsGame/README.md

 10. Add code to the `draw()` in `AsteroidsGame.pde` to `move()` the Spaceship
 11. Finish the `Star` class in `Star.pde`
 12. Finally, add code to `AsteroidsGame.pde` that declares and initializes an array of instances of the `Star` class to create a number of stars in random positions
-12. Note that for full credit, **you MUST include instructions on how to operate your Spaceship in the `index.html` file.** For an example look at slides 33 & 34 in the [Asteroids slide presentation](https://docs.google.com/presentation/d/1xEIchvoA0s2BO-HB8g9wjk1jSBH8sq9Gtkij5Y7slOs/edit)

 These steps are only a suggestion.
 Your Asteroids game doesn't have to work or act like any other.
 Have fun and be creative.